TiBeN/CrontabManager/README.md

 Note: Since cron jobs are internally matched by reference, they must be previously obtained from the repository or previously added.

-### Work with the crontab of another user than runtime user
+### Work with the crontab of another user than runtime user:

-This feature allows you to manage the crontab of another (unix) user than the user who launched the php runtime.
-This can be useful when the runtime user is `www-data` — common when PHP is used along with a webserver — but the owner of the crontab you want to edit is your own linux user account.
+This feature allows you to manage the crontab of another user than the user who launched the runtime.
+This can be useful when the runtime user is `www-data` but the owner of the crontab you want to edit is your own linux user account.

-To do this, simply pass the username of the crontab owner as a parameter of the CrontabAdapter constructor.
+To do this, simply pass the username of the crontab owner as parameter of the CrontabAdapter constructor.
 Suppose you are `www-data` and you want to edit the crontab of user `bobby`: